Black Eight - Ben's space

 Step 3: Create an access key using the console:

-Very important: Write down/store the displayed access key somewhere.
-If you forget it you need to create a new one (which is no problem).
+Crucial: Write down/store the displayed access key somewhere.
+If you forget it, you need to create a new one (which is no problem).

 Step 4: Configure the AWI CLI using the newly created access key: